 The key is a platform that gives users the access they need while maintaining centralised governance, version control, and audit trails.
 Adamatics is built specifically for this balance, giving data teams the freedom to work independently without losing oversight or reproducibility.

-ungoverned data access, and siloed work that can’t be audited or built upon.
+Ungoverned data access and siloed work that can’t be audited or built upon.
 Teams that adopt self-service without a structured platform often end up with inconsistent results and technical debt that’s hard to unpick.

 Self-service data science is a long-term trend because it reflects a structural shift in how organisations operate with data.
 Modern platforms and GenAI are expanding who can contribute to analytics, turning data science from a gated function into a shared capability that supports collective intelligence across the organisation.